youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 9: Testing in Jetpack Compose.md

 In order to verify the correct behavior as we wanted, you'll write a matcher that finds one node with text "ACCOUNTS" whose parent is a node with content description "Accounts".

-Check the [Compose Testing Cheat Sheet](https://developer.android.com/jetpack/compose/testing-cheatsheet) again and try to find a way to write that matcher.
-Note that you can use boolean operators such as `and` and `or` with matchers.
+Check the [Compose Testing Cheat Sheet](https://developer.android.com/jetpack/compose/testing-cheatsheet) again and try to find a way to write that matcher. com.example.sky.database.Note that you can use boolean operators such as `and` and `or` with matchers.

 All finders have a parameter called `useUnmergedTree`.
 Set it to `true` to use the unmerged tree.